edf-hpc/puppet-hpc/puppet-config/modules/network/README.md

 - IP-over-IB interfaces (either Infiniband or Intel Omni-Path)
 - Ethernet bonding
 - Bridges
+- Disabling hardware offloading (Debian Only)

 The network module uses an interface list provided by the ``netconfig`` fact from the ``hpclib`` module.
 This fact uses data from the hiera ``master_network`` to generate the interface list.
 It also uses data from the ``net_topology`` fact to get generic parameters for networks.

+This module supports OS Families: Debian and RedHat (RHEL, CentOS...)

 ## Setup

 ### What network affects

 On Debian, this module takes over ``/etc/network/interfaces`` configuration file.

+On RedHat (RHEL, CentOS...), the files ``/etc/sysconfig/ifcfg-<dev>`` are overwritten.

 ### Setup Requirements